 Degus, like many other rodents, are quite social and do often engage in play fighting.
 If neither degu is getting injured during these battles then you have no need to worry.
 They may, however, have disagreements that could be classified as minor squabbles or battles over dominance.
 In addition to playing and having minor arguments, sometimes degus just do not get along and will have serious fights that require separating them.

-Usually serious fighting is pretty hard to mistake for play, both by it's intensity and the fact that serious fighting often results in injuries.
-Adhering to the following the guidelines for determining whether fighting is play, a minor issue, or a serious problem that requires intervention can help keep your degus safe.
+Usually, serious fighting is pretty hard to mistake for play, both by its intensity and the fact that serious fighting often results in injuries.
+Adhering to the following guidelines for determining whether fighting is play, a minor issue, or a serious problem that requires intervention can help keep your degus safe.